Long-serving Utah US Senator Orrin Hatch dies at age 88

 Associated Press

-SALT LAKE CITY (AP) — Orrin G. Hatch, who became the longest-serving Republican senator in history as he represented Utah for more than four decades, died Saturday at age 88.
+SALT LAKE CITY (AP) — Orrin G. Hatch, the longest-serving Republican senator in history who was a fixture in Utah politics for more than four decades, died Saturday at age 88.

 His death was announced in a statement from his foundation, which did not specify a cause.
 He launched the Hatch Foundation as he retired in 2019 and was replaced by Republican Mitt Romney.